noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

   The military person that say to me this want that I do a complaint against them.
 Help me.

-- A person that work for Francesca, speak about kill my family.
+- A person that work for **Francesca**, speak about kill my family.

-- A guy that got roots in Mafia and is a slave of Francesca threat me saying that if I don't work in Mafia I will die.
+- A guy that got roots in Mafia and is a slave of **Francesca** threat me saying that if I don't work in Mafia I will die.
 He speaks in this manner because he is enslaved by technology but he doesn't understand that he has to shut up.

+- Wake up with death treat from mafias that work for **Francesca** that is deeply involved also with criminality.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)